Jedd Gyorko: St. Louis Cardinals (2016–2019)

 Gyorko playing third base in 2017.

 On December 8, 2015, the Padres traded Gyorko to the St. Louis Cardinals in exchange for Jon Jay, while also agreeing to pay $7.5 million towards the remaining $33 million guaranteed by Gyorko's contract.
 The Cardinals intended to use Gyorko as a backup for second baseman Kolten Wong, third baseman Matt Carpenter, and shortstop Jhonny Peralta.
 He opened the season as the Cardinals' starting shortstop due to an injury to Peralta.
 While playing the Pittsburgh Pirates on April 5, he hit his first home run for the Cardinals.
 Due to the emergence of Aledmys Díaz at shortstop and Wong's struggles, Gyorko received most of his playing time at second base.

 In his first five games against the Padres, Gyorko homered in each game, totaling six, and also had 13 hits in 21 at bats with 10 RBIs.
 He reached 30 home runs for the first time on October 1, 2016, against the Pittsburgh Pirates, also a game-winning hit.

 In 2017, the Cardinals shifted Carpenter to first base, with Peralta and Gyorko playing third base.
-Gyorko became the Cardinals' regular third baseman after the Cardinals designated Peralta.
+Gyorko became the Cardinals' regular third baseman after the Cardinals designated Peralta for assignment.
 Gyorko hit 13 home runs in the first half of the season, but only six after the All-Star break.
 He finished the year batting .272 with twenty home runs and 67 RBIs in 125 games.
 Despite two stints on the disabled list in 2018, Gyorko still appeared in 125 games, hitting .262 with 11 home runs and 47 RBIs.

 Gyorko returned to a utility role in 2019 after the Cardinals acquired Paul Goldschmidt.
 He played in 38 games for the Cardinals in 2019, batting .194 with two home runs and seven RBIs, before going on the injured list with a strained back.
 His rehabilitation was complicated by calf and wrist injuries.